jboullion/jboullion/README.md

 ⏳ When I have free time I like to work on all sorts of things!

 🚀 I am the IT director at [Nexus Aurora](https://nexusaurora.org/).
-We are a non-profit which incubates open source projects with a focus on human space settlement.
+We are a volunteer organization which incubates open source projects with a focus on human space settlement.

 ☀️ I work with [RENEW Wisconsin](https://www.renewwisconsin.org/) to help them achive their goals of enacting government legislation to further the growth of renewable energy in my home state.